Ednorah Nahar: Career

-Later Years
+Later years

-On February 28, 1916 Nahar married William F. X. Dierkes, an osteopath and Spanish-American War veteran in Boone, Iowa,.
+On February 28, 1916, Nahar married William F. X. Dierkes, an osteopath and Spanish-American War veteran in Boone, Iowa,.
 After being involved in an automobile accident., she cut back her appearances, the last one in 1920.

-The Dierkes family moved to Westfield, Massachusetts by 1923, where Dr. Dierkes set up a private medical practice.
-The health of both husband and wife began to fail near the end of 1936, with Ednorah passing away on November 14th and her husband following her four weeks later.
+The Dierkes family moved to Westfield, Massachusetts, by 1923, where Dr. Dierkes set up a private medical practice.
+The health of both husband and wife began to fail near the end of 1936, with Ednorah dying on November 14 and her husband following her four weeks later.